rikke-dishington/community-science-museum/README.md

 ## Licenses

 All photos are purchased through Adobe Stock and Shutterstock.
+All icons are collected from Font Awesome.

 ## Support